 Democracy and Voting Rights: The Michigan Supreme Court has delivered key decisions on redistricting and election laws.
-The justices held the line for the 2020 election results against baseless claims of election fraud, sparked by the Trump administration.
-The Court recently blocked 3 GOP gubernatorial candidates from reaching the ballot after submitting illegitimate, paid petition signatures.
+The justices held the line for the 2020 election results against baseless claims of election fraud sparked by the Trump administration, and blocked GOP gubernatorial candidates from reaching the ballot after submitting illegitimate paid petition signatures in early 2022.

 Photo Left to Right: Rep. Kyra Harris Bolden, Justice Richard Bernstein

-1. Justice Richard Bernstein (D) spent his career as a champion for disability rights.
+Alliance for Justice Action Campaign would like to congratulate Justice Richard Bernstein on his election to a second term on the Michigan Supreme Court, which AFJAC proudly supported.
+Justice Bernstein has spent his career as a champion for disability rights.
 As an attorney at his family’s firm, Sam Bernstein Law Firm, he launched the public service division and maintained a robust pro bono portfolio advocating for people with disabilities.
 Bernstein is the first blind justice on the Michigan Supreme Court.
-Learn more here.

-2. Rep. Kyra Harris Bolden (D), has served in the Michigan State House since 2019.
-Prior to her public service, she was an attorney in private practice focusing on civil litigation as well as some criminal defense.
-Bolden would be the first black woman to serve on the Michigan Supreme Court.
-Learn more here.
+2. Rep. Kyra Harris Bolden (D), has served in the Michigan State House since 2019, serving on the Judiciary Committee and focusing her work on criminal justice reform.
+Prior to her public service, she was an attorney in private practice focusing on civil litigation as well as criminal defense.

 Learn more and get involved at: www.afj.org/statecourts